 - 6. In a stainless steel bowl, combine the heavy cream, crème fraîche, egg, yolk, and cheese to make a custard.
 Stir in the salt and pepper and set aside.
 (You may want to use less salt, depending on the saltiness of the Roquefort.)

 - 7. Increase the oven temperature to 375°F (190°C).
-Fill the tart shells about two-thirds full with the cooked onions.
+Fill the tart shells about 2/3 full with the cooked onions.
 Top with the walnuts.
 Pour the custard mixture over the walnuts and onions.
 Bake for 10 to 12 minutes, until golden brown.
 Serve warm or at room temperature.

 Hungry for more?
 Chow down on these: